JonasRSV/Friday/releases/RASPBERRY-PI-3.md

 .
 ```

 Begin by setting the volume on the microphone such that Max peak is above 6000 when you're uttering your keywords.
 Preferably significantly above 6000, I would say around 10 000 is good.
 You can use ```alsamixer``` and also the loudness configuration in ```recording.json``` to tune the volume, or your favorite volume control tool.
 It is also possible to tune the Voice Activity Detection (VAD) in the ```vad_peaks.json```.
-I don't recommend lowering the peak threshold, if anything you can increse it.
+I don't recommend lowering the peak threshold, if anything you can increase it.

 Once my volume was tuned the logging looked like so